MaCFP/radi-db/FM_Burner/04_Computational_Results/Template_Calculation/README.md

    details for the process is described in the relevant folder.
 ## Step by Step description to compare an `OpenFOAM` simulation

+#### Important
+ Similar for `OpenFOAM`, the approach is adjusted for `OpenFOAM-v2212`.
+Other versions should be possible as well; some minor adjustments of the so called `functionObjects` are probably needed (this is not tested in detail).

 ### 1. Got to folder
    `/02_Simulation_Base/OpenFOAM_mapped_Snapshots`